vimpunk/hugo-blog/content/post/rust-bittorrent-engine.md

 <!--more-->

+## Introduction

-The name is an admittedly not too creative wordplay paying homage to the C++ [`libtorrent` library](https://github.com/arvidn/libtorrent).
-I tried to write a BitTorrent engine a few years back, and libtorrent and especially its dev blog was the source of many lessons and "aha" moments.
-So I suppose this is a rather convoluted way of saying thank you, as reading the source of libtorrent has in some way helped me to be where I am today in my career.  <!--more-->
+The name is a slight wordplay paying homage to the C++ [`libtorrent` library](https://github.com/arvidn/libtorrent).
+I tried to write a BitTorrent engine a few years back and libtorrent and its dev blog was the source of many lessons and "aha" moments.
+I suppose this is a rather convoluted way of saying thank you, as reading the source of libtorrent has in some way helped me to be where I am today in my career.

+The short-term goal of this project is primarily self-education, but later I would like to turn cratetorrent into a very fast and full-featured torrent library that others can build their apps upon.

+The crate also has a binary that will eventually be a torrent client for the command line.
+Developing it alongside the library ensures that feedback for the library API is quickly integrated.

 <!--outline:-->
 <!--- intro: what, why, and how-->